-Boyne Highlands and Boyne Mountain honored this season's Beyond the Slopes winners during an awards presentation yesterday, Monday, June 30 in the library of the Mountain Grand Lodge and Spa at Boyne Mountain.
-Winners were Haley Hall of Petoskey High School, Riley Rickfelder of Cherryland Middle School, and Damian Griffith of Pellston High School.
+Boyne Highlands and Boyne Mountain honored the 2014/15 Beyond the Slopes winners during an awards presentation on Tuesday, June 16, in the Mountain Grand Lodge and Spa at Boyne Mountain.
+Winners were Quinten and Kaila Kuhn of Boyne City Middle School, Emma Wachler of Charlevoix Middle School, and Lauren Bixby of Petoskey High School.

 Beyond the Slopes is an optional part of BOYNE's popular Student Freeride Program and further incentivizes students to benefit their academic future while making a positive difference in the lives of others.

 First place winners were a project completed by brother and sister, Quinten and Kaila Kuhn, an 8th grader and 6th grader at Boyne City Middle School.
 The Kuhns project "Alive Inside - Igniting the Spark" focused on uniting teens twith their elders through the power of music and to bring joy and ignite the brain.
 They placed collection boxes at Boyne City Middle School and High School for students to donate their gently used iPods and headphones to be provided to residents of nursing homes.
 In total, 26 iPods were donated with more donations coming in.
 As the winning project, the Kuhn siblings received a $1,000 BOYNE Gift Card and a 2015/16 Gold Pass for their mentor.